How We Are Funded

 MISCELLANEOUS sources of revenue

-in 2018, bequests, larger charitable donations, grant funding, bank interest, BC Hydro credits, and other one-time income covered 7% of our depot operating costs.
-Also in 2018, the NuToYu donated over $11,000 towards the purchase of a new cardboard baler.
+In 2022, bequests, larger charitable donations, grant funding, bank interest, BC Hydro credits, and other one-time income covered 3% of our depot operating costs.

 On February 14, 2018 the CRD Board of Directors voted unanimously to cover the funding deficit that the Southern Gulf Islands depots face in collecting residential packaging and printed paper (PPP).